learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 Docker is a great tool and supports the continuous deployment pipeline.
 It's got a good integration in already existing configuration management tools.
 With its big and growing ecosystem it offers many use cases and we can be excited for more things to come!

 ###Our insights and personal achievements
 Our personal achievements in this project were to work effectively in a team with GitHub.
 We setup a Jenkins server and triggered several jobs with it.
-Furthermoe we understood the importance of virtualization __and__ containerization.
-Docker offers many advantages and we learned how to create containerized applications, multi-apps and volumes.
-Our sample projects helped us to dig deeper and we got some insights in the continuous deployment pipeline.
+Furthermoe we understood the importance of virtualization and especially containerization.
+Docker offers many advantages and we learned how to create containerized applications and also multi-container-apps.
+Our sample projects helped us to dig deeper and we got some insights in the continuous deployment pipeline and the applicability of Docker containers in cloud environments.

 ###Useful Sources